 The team worked closely with South Omaha neighborhood associations to ensure the building’s design adhered to the aesthetic of the historic area.
 The site also preserved the natural historic landscape, on the west portion of the site along 10th Street.

 - American School & University’s 2023 Architectural Portfolio’s Outstanding Design for Elementary Schools.

 - The school’s design prioritized natural resources.
 This was accomplished through the preservation of the embodied energy of both the existing gymnasium building and the reuse of the building structure of the connected student center.

-- Cooling tower is utilized by the HVAC system to add reject heat from the heat pump loop.
+- The cooling tower is utilized by the HVAC system to add reject heat from the heat pump loop.
 High-efficiency boilers will be utilized to add heat to the heat pump loop.

-- Temperature control system is managed by a Direct Digital Control system connected to the Omaha Public Schools (OPS) building management control system.
+- The temperature control system is managed by a Direct Digital Control system connected to the Omaha Public Schools (OPS) building management control system.

 - Wet sprinkler system provides fire protection throughout the building.

 - Designed a new emergency generator that provides backup power.

 - Daylight harvesting is taken advantage of wherever possible throughout the building.